Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • Digital satellites

-Common signal blockage for all Wi-Fi bands: Walls and large objects
+Common signal blockage for all Wi-Fi bands: Measurable, albeit challenging, walls and large objects

-As for obstacles, walls are the most problematic since they are everywhere.
+Physical objects, such as appliances or elevators, hinder all Wi-Fi bands.
+However, walls are the most problematic obstacle since they are everywhere.
 Different types of walls block Wi-Fi signals differently, but no wall is good for Wi-Fi.
-Large objects, like big appliances or elevators, are bad, too.

-Here are my rough estimations of how much a wall blocks Wi-Fi signals — generally use the low number for the 2.4GHz and the high one for the 5GHz, add another 10%-15% to the 5GHz’s if you use the 6GHz band:
+Here are my rough real-life estimations of how much a wall blocks Wi-Fi signals—generally use the low number for the 2.4GHz and the high one for the 5GHz, add another 10%-15% to the 5GHz’s for the 6GHz band:

-• A thin porous (wood, sheetrock, drywall, etc.) wall: It’ll block between 5% to 30% of Wi-Fi signals — a router’s range will be much shorter when you place it next to the wall.
+1. A thin, porous wall (wood, sheetrock, drywall, etc.) will block between 5% and 30% of Wi-Fi signals—a router’s range will be much shorter when placed next to it.

 Again, these numbers are just ballpark, but you can use them to know how far the signal will reach when you place a Wi-Fi broadcaster at a specific spot in your home.
-A simple rule is that more walls equal worse coverage.
+A simple rule is that more walls equal worse coverage, and generally, a single wall will reduce the signal by approximately 30%.

 Extra: Three bad excuses for Wi-Fi router replacement

 And there are “bad” reasons to purchase things you don’t need.
-Here is a few examples when it comes to Wi-Fi routers:
+Here are a few examples when it comes to Wi-Fi routers:

 • I want to stay on the cutting edge and “future-proof” my home: There’s no such thing as future-proofing.
-Even if you get into Wi-Fi 7 today, by the time you can truly enjoy it — when a supported client is available, which is not soon — there’ll likely be Wi-Fi 8 or something similar on the horizon.
+Even if you get into Wi-Fi 7 today, by the time you can truly enjoy it—when supported clients are widely available, which is not soon—there’ll likely be Wi-Fi 8 or something similar on the horizon.

 • I’ve used mine for a few years already: A Wi-Fi router has no expiration date.

-Again, as long as your current router works for your needs, there’s no need to replace it.
-Not until your situation changes and requires more bandwidth, features, or both.
+Again, as long as your current router works for your needs, there’s no need to replace it—not until your situation changes and you require more bandwidth, features, or both.

-You can replace your Wi-Fi 5 router, or any router, at any time — it’s up to you to handle your money and time however you see fit.
-But it only makes sense to spend resources on stuff that works for you — it’s supposed to serve you, after all.
+You can replace your router at any time—it’s up to you to handle your money and time however you see fit.
+But it only makes sense to spend resources on stuff that works for your needs or provides tangible improvements you expect.

 Share what you just read!